 Motivated in part by a desire to exercise sovereign control over the Arctic region's increasingly accessible oil and gas reserves (see "Oil, Gas, and Mineral Exploration"), the four Arctic coastal states other than the United States-Canada, Russia, Norway, and Denmark (of which Greenland is a territory)-have made or are in the process of preparing submissions to the Commission on the Limits of the Continental Shelf regarding the outer limits of their extended continental shelves.
-(For further discussion of the commission, see "Extended Continental Shelf and United States as a Nonparty to UNCLOS.")

 Russia has been attempting to chart the Arctic Ocean's enormous underwater Lomonosov Ridge in an attempt to show that it is an extension of Russia's continental margin.
 The ridge spans a considerable distance across the Arctic Ocean.
 A 2001 submission by Russia was rejected as insufficiently documented.
-Canada views a portion of the ridge as part of its own continental shelf.74
+Canada views a portion of the ridge as part of its own continental shelf.88